 Editing videos on ScreenPal

-ScreenPal’s Video Editor takes the guesswork out of editing.
+ScreenPal’s Free Video Editor takes the guesswork out of editing.
 It’s easy to use, full of helpful features, and affordable.
 I’ve spent years editing on various systems and ScreenPal has the easiest one around.

 As a Deluxe user, you have full access to the video editor and all of its awesome features.
 You can insert video clips, narrate with your own voice, add music and even overlay text or images in your video.